pull-ups/VisEscape-demo/README.md

     bash ./scripts/server/vllm.sh
     ```
     Then you can access your vLLM server at `http://0.0.0.0:[VLLM_PORT]/v1`.
-### 2. Make captions for each image observations
+### 2. Make captions for each observations
-Since some modules require captions for each image observations instead of raw images, you need to make captions for each image observations before running experiments.
+Since some modules require captions for each observations instead of raw images, you need to make captions for each observations before running experiments.

 - For open-source models:
     * Change variables in `scripts/config/make_caption.sh`